ctc-uci/aiss-backend/README.md

-# Achievement Institute for STEM Scholars backend
+# Achievement Institute for STEM Scholars Backend

-This is the backend for the Achievement Institute for STEM Scholars backend
+This is the backend for the Achievement Institute for STEM Scholars project.

 ## Setting up development environment